 In some cases, an employer can prove that modifications to your work schedule will disrupt their operations and cause undue hardship.
 If this occurs, the employer must consider reassignment to a vacant position that would allow the employee to work during the hours requested.
 You need an experienced federal employment law attorney on your side if your employer continues to deny your requests and fails to make the necessary changes to comply.

-Federal Reasonable Accommodation Lawyers
+Contact Our Federal Reasonable Accommodation Lawyers

 If you are a disabled federal employee with mental or physical disabilities and require reasonable accommodations in the workplace, our legal team is dedicated to helping you with federal claim filing procedures.
 With over 60 years of collective experience, our federal employee lawyer at Pines Federal possesses a comprehensive understanding of reasonable accommodations.
 Let our team guide you through the process from start to finish, and help you get the best possible results for your case.